guitarbeat/gantt/latex-yearly-planner/README.md

 - All LaTeX templates used at runtime live under `templates/monthly/*.tpl` and are embedded into the binary.
 - During development, set `DEV_TEMPLATES=1` to load from the filesystem instead of the embedded FS.
-- The main entry is `document.tpl`, which includes other templates in that directory.
+- The main entry is `main_document.tpl`, which includes other templates in that directory.

 See `templates/README.md` for an overview of the monthly layout and iteration tips.